SETIatHCRO/ATA-Utils/NbeamAnalysis/README.md

     - fscrunch allows increased sensitivity to larger drift rates

 2. DOTnbeam.py uses dot products and other functions in DOT_utils.py to score signals in the target beam
-    - dats and logs --> stats histograms, DOTScore vs SNR plot, output log, and csv
+    - dats and logs --> stats histograms, Correlation score vs SNR plot, output log, and csv
-    - first cross references hits with identical frequencies (within 2 Hz) to pare down the hit list
+    - first cross references hits with identical frequencies (within 2 Hz) to pare down the hit list (optionally turned off with flag)
     - then correlates frequency ranges of remaining hits in target beam with other beams using a dot product
     - should work with any number of beams
     - uses pickle files to resume interrupted scripts